ruuda/musium/docs/tagging.md

  * The names of the individual artists in the `albumartists` tag.
 This tag should occur multiple times, once per artist, and in the same order as the ids.
  * Optionally, `albumartistssort`.
-If this tag is present at all, it must occur as many times as `albumartists`, and list artists in the same order.
+If this tag is present, it must occur as many times as `albumartists`, and list artists in the same order.

 To make Picard write the `albumartists` tags you need the [Additional Artist Variables plugin][plugin], which is distributed with Picard, but not enabled by